-As part of our research on “The Innovation Mindset of Leaders“, we conducted a series of interviews with high profile experts in the field to better understand what kind of leadership is needed for an organisation to stay ahead of the curve in today’s rapidly changing economy.
+As part of our research on “The Innovation Mindset of Leaders“, we conducted a series of interviews with high profile experts in the field to better understand what kind of leadership is needed for an organization to stay ahead of the curve in today’s rapidly changing economy.

 Our first expert is Prof. Ronald Jonash, Chairman of the Board of the Global Innovation Management Institute.
-His years of experience advising organisations on the topic of innovation and being Professor of Technology Strategy and Innovation at Tufts University Graduate School of Engineering, make him a fountain of knowledge and we hope you enjoy reading his insight.
+His years of experience advising organizations on the topic of innovation and being Professor of Technology Strategy and Innovation at Tufts University Graduate School of Engineering, make him a fountain of knowledge and we hope you enjoy reading his insight.

 It is important to note that having a lot of high performing individual innovators in an organization does not necessarily make that organization highly innovative.